daviddalpiaz/bsl/statistics.md

-***

 STAT 432 is a course about statistics, in particular, some specific statistics.
 To discuss the statistics of interest in STAT 432, we will need some general concepts about statistics.

 <!-- - TODO: Where we are going, estimating conditional means and distributions. -->
 <!-- - TODO: estimation = learning. "learning from data." what are we learning about? often parameters. -->

-**Note:** This section has been published while being nearly empty to provide easy access to a few definitions needed for Quiz 01.
-Additional information was added ahead of Quiz 02, but it is still very sparse as it is difficult to summarize all of statistics in one chapter.
-In reality we just need to state a few definitions here and then move on to the next chapter, where the fun begins.

-***

 ## Reading

 - **Reference:** [STAT 400 @ UIUC: Notes and Homework](http://stat400.org)
 - **Reference:** [STAT 3202 @ OSU: Fitting a Probability Model](https://daviddalpiaz.github.io/stat3202-sp19/notes/fitting.html)
 - **Reference:** [STAT 415 @ PSU: Notes](https://online.stat.psu.edu/stat414/node/213/)

-***

 ## Statistics